google/mannequinchallenge/README.md

 # Mannequin Challenge Code and Trained Models

-This repository contains inference code for models trained on the Mannequin Challenge dataset introduced in the CVPR 2018 paper "Learning the Depths of Moving People by Watching Frozen People."
+This repository contains inference code for models trained on the Mannequin Challenge dataset introduced in the CVPR 2019 paper "[Learning the Depths of Moving People by Watching Frozen People](https://mannequin-depth.github.io/)."

 ## Setup